About us

 Our Team

-Dr. Anne Fanatico is Co-Primary Investigator of the NIFA Going Whole Hog grant and Co-Director of Frontline to Farm.
+Dr. Anne Fanatico is Co-PD of the USDA Going Whole Hog grant and Director of Frontline to Farm.
 She is a Professor in Appalachian State University’s Goodnight Family Department of Sustainable Development.
 Dr. Fanatico teaches agroecology and has worked in agricultural research, teaching, and outreach for 30 years.
 During that time, she has developed sustainable livestock production systems, conducted research in ecological poultry production, and conducted research and led programs in sustainable agriculture outreach.
 The daughter of a Korean War Veteran, Dr. Fanatico wants to use her own experience and Frontline to Farm’s strong focus on livestock and agroforestry, which can provide ecosystem services and resilience in agriculture, to help the next generation of farmer Veterans and beginning farmers be successful in sustainable agriculture.

 Partners